 - Knowledge of legislation such as GDPR, Health and Safety and much more.

 - Change Management Skills

-Looking at the list above you can see that the mix of skills required by an Office Manager is diverse.
-However, you must realise that it is not essential to be an expert in all of these areas, but you must have a broad range of abilities.
+Looking at the list above, you can see that the mix of skills required by an Office Manager is diverse.
+However, you must realise that it is not essential to be an expert in these areas, but you must have a broad range of abilities.

 How to become an Office Manager

-Anyone who would like to become an Office Manager should have the necessary qualifications and training.
+Anyone who wants to become an Office Manager should have the necessary qualifications and training.
 However, work experience is also very important.
-This is because many of the skills listed above need practice to truly master them.
+This is because many of the skills listed above need the practice to master them truly.
 As with all management roles, you must possess leadership qualities and be able to cope with change.

 The management of employees in your office is likely to be a challenging task.
 Managing your team will include some of the issues below: